HomeGuidesAPI ReferenceChangelog

 }

-Once you’ve surfaced rate criteria properties in your application, you will need to pass that information into your calculations.
-There are two ways you can do that and the one you choose depends on your use case.
+Once you’ve surfaced rate criteria properties in your application, pass that information into your calculations.
+There are two ways to do that, and the one you choose depends on your use case.

 Passing tariff properties directly into your calculation is the best approach if you are not storing your customer’s data with Arcadia or are doing a one-time calculation, including a “what-if” where you change the tariff property settings.